Sai940214/Sai940214/README.md

 - 👋 Hi, I’m @Sai
 - 👀 Curiosity keeps me learning
-- 🌱 Currently learning Node.JS and Blender as a newbie
+- 🌱 Currently in 42 Helsinki
+- 📑 Also study I.T at Oulu as fresh student
-- 💞️ Open to ANY opportunities!
+- 💞️ Open mind to ANY opportunities!
 - 📫 How to reach me: yingcai.zhao@outlook.com

 What I`ve done before:
-- ✨ Setting Media Platform for Architecture brand /
+- ✨ Setting Media Platform for an Architecture brand /
-- ✨ Planning for ACGN commercial project /
+- ✨ Planning for an animate project /
 - ✨ Marketing for Indie game /
-- ✨ Editorial magazine's Chinese-English translation/
+- ✨ Editorial magazine's translator/

 <!---
 Sai940214/Sai940214 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.